manimino/ducks/README.md

 # HashBox

-Find Python objects that match a set of attributes, usually in <1ms.
+Find Python objects that match a set of attributes.

 `pip install hashbox`